-PHC California covers post-partum care for up to 12 months after the end of the pregnancy regardless of income, citizenship, or immigration status.
-No other action is needed.
+PHC California covers full-scope coverage for up to 12 months after the end of the pregnancy regardless of citizenship, immigration status, changes in income, or how the pregnancy ends.

 Rehabilitative and habilitative (therapy) services and devices

 This benefit includes services and devices to help people with injuries, disabilities, or chronic conditions to gain or recover mental and physical skills.